cypress-io/cypress/docs/source/guides/cypress-basics/core-concepts.md

-title: Commands, Elements, and Assertions
+title: Core Concepts
 comments: true
 ---

 # What You'll Learn

+- what idiomatic Cypress looks like
-- how Cypress wraps jQuery to look up elements by selector
+- how to work with web applications
-- what parent, child, and dual commands are, implicit subject management
-- how to make explicit assertions in Cypress
+- how Cypress works like web apps: asynchronous and serial
-- how Cypress asserts things automatically, freeing the developer to focus on features
+- how to assert things yourself, and how Cypress asserts things for you
+- the rules that make Cypress work, and how to follow them

+{% note info Important! %}
+**This is the single most important guide for understanding how to work with Cypress** to test your modern web application.
+Read it.
+Understand it.
+Ask questions about it so that we can improve it.
+{% endnote %}

 # Finding Elements